monakhi/BattleShip/README.md

 # BattleShip

-Solution is a Console Application built using VS 2015
+Solution is a C# Console Application built using VS 2015